ArchitectsShift Architecture Urbanism

 Main ContractorVan der Weegen Bouwgroep, Tilburg

-From the architect.
+Text description provided by the architects.
 Tilburg University has extended its campus with the Faculty Club, a multipurpose pavilion for the academic staff and their guests.
 Shift architecture urbanism took the initiative to reanimate the quintessential quality of the Tilburg campus: strong solitary buildings in the green.

 The monumental modernism of Jos Bedaux served as a frame of reference.
 Bedaux designed the first - still the best - buildings for the university in the sixties.